 Knowledge in child and adolescent psychiatry is coming to incorporate the range of possibilities open to our field in an array of biopsychosocial approaches to understanding and treating problems from psychodynamics to psychopharmacology and behavioral interventions.
 We are incorporating new types of knowledge from developmental psychobiology/neurobiology to cognitive neuroscience and genetics, as well as changing approaches to psychologic and biologic therapies.

 Both Columbia and Weill Cornell have long had deep commitments to child and adolescent psychiatry and the joining together of our two hospitals into one, NewYork-Presbyterian, has given us an unprecedented opportunity.
-We have had enthusiastic help and support from the Hospital administration towards the joining of our two great departments in a combined training effort.
-There is great collegiality between the members of our leadership group and the opportunity to work together in the training of new clinicians and scholars has been an extraordinary pleasure for all of us.
+There is great collegiality between the members of our leadership, and the opportunity to work together in the training of new clinicians and scholars has been an extraordinary pleasure for all of us.

 We welcome your interest with great enthusiasm.
 The goal of our joint departmental leadership is to have the preeminent program in the world with clinical excellence, superb teaching, and stellar research.
 We want to provide a first-rate experience for each person who participates.
 We pledge ourselves to that effort.